charliewilco/dotfiles/cheatsheet.md

 ### Hub
+CLI Wrapper for working with Git on Github.com

 - `hub browse` -- opens repo & branch on Github.com
 - `hub clone repo` -- clone your own repo of that name